Webflow vs Hubspot cms: 2026 comparison

 - B2B blogs

-- Acquisition landing pages linked to workflows
+- Acquisition landing pages tied to workflows

-- Customized content areas by segment (smart content)
+- Segment-specific content areas (smart content)

 Differences in design & customization (flexibility, template limits, design system)